 For love of country they accepted death, and thus resolved all doubts, and made immortal their patriotism and their virtue.

 ~ James Abram Garfield

-[Photo is close-up of the Vietnam Veterans’ Memorial in Olympia, Washington.
+[Photo is a close-up of the Vietnam Veterans’ Memorial in Olympia, Washington.
 Photo credits to the amazing Missy Humphreys.
 Missy’s husband, an Englishman by birth and an American by choice, is currently serving in the United States Army.
 Thank you, Missy, for the photo.
-And thank you Neil, for serving and protecting our great nation!]
+And thank you, Neil, for serving and protecting our great nation!]